IN THIS POST

 Apart from the stuffed animals, the Natural History Museum also has separate displays for antlers, horns, skins and feathers of different species.

 Karachi Municipal Aquarium

-Established in 1953, the Karachi Municipal Aquarium is also a prominent attraction for the visitors.
+Established in 1953, the Karachi Municipal Aquarium is also a prominent attraction for visitors.
 It is one of the three public aquariums in Karachi and features 28 display tanks with more than 300 fish belonging to 30 different species.

 The Reptile House in Karachi Zoo is considered one of the best tourist attractions of its kind in Pakistan.
 It is home to several species of lizards and snakes, including Cobra, Coral, Python, Dhaman, and Sand Boa.
-Newly hatched tortoise and crocodiles are also kept in the Reptile House for proper feed and nourishment.
+Newly hatched tortoises and crocodiles are also kept in the Reptile House for proper feed and nourishment.

 Even if you aren’t a huge fan of animals, you can still visit the Karachi Zoo to explore the beautifully-landscaped and well-manicured Mughal Garden.
 It dates back to 1970.